-My hobbies aside from this site include: running, walking, weight lifting, genealogy, gardening, listening to shortwave radio, astronomy, scanner listening, and martial arts (Russian, judo, black tiger kung fu, wing chun kung fu, Shaolin kung fu, praying mantis kung fu, karate, taekwondo, and krav maga.)
+My hobbies aside from this site include: running, walking, weight lifting, genealogy, gardening, listening to shortwave radio, astronomy, scanner listening, and martial arts (Russian, judo, black tiger kung fu, wing chun kung fu, Shaolin kung fu, praying mantis kung fu, karate, taekwondo, Silat, and krav maga.)
 I have a Pro 2006 scanner from 1994.
 I can bench 300 and I can run a mile and a half in eight and half minutes.
 I have a BA in Spanish from SJSU from 1995.
 I was at San Jose State University from 1989 to 1996.
-My name was Eric King when I was in college.
 I took a few classes at Gavilan College.
 When I am on road trips I listen to music by: Heart, The Human League, Los Redondos (Patricio Rey y Sus Redonditos de Ricota), The Doors, Steve Miller, Steve Winwood, and Motley Crue.
-I have read The Iliad, The Odyssey, and The Aeneid over 170 times each.
+I have read The Iliad, The Odyssey, and The Aeneid over 200 times each.
 I have read them in Spanish, in English, and in Swedish.
 I am learning Swedish and Italian also.
-I have found learning Swedish and Latvian so addicting that I could not give them up for any reason.
-I always wanted to learn them and that started when I read a bunch of books about World War II years ago.
-I can read about the war now in those languages.
+I have found learning Swedish, Walloon, and Latvian so addicting that I could not give them up for any reason.
+I always wanted to learn them.

 I do not use social networking so I will write down some of the things I am do.

-I am learning C, C, C#, java, assembly, perl, and python.
-I have become a computer programmer recently.
-I am mainly learning BSD programming and device programming.
 Do not ask me about windows.
 I eat spicy food.
-I watch Estrella TV and I watch football games.
+I watch Estrella TV and Azteca America.
 Other than working on my web site I am not online long for personal time.
 I have about 92,000 names in my genealogy program.
-I use Roots Magic.
+I use Ancestral Quest.
 I have done medieval genealogy also.